---

 {% image

-source="https://docs.dd-static.net/images/mobile_app_testing/test_details_2.16637602d50cee1d27ad389284d89fe6.png?auto=format&fit=max&w=850 1x, https://docs.dd-static.net/images/mobile_app_testing/test_details_2.16637602d50cee1d27ad389284d89fe6.png?auto=format&fit=max&w=850&dpr=2 2x"
+source="https://docs.dd-static.net/images/mobile_app_testing/mobile_app_results_new.53322b68c5569a5ac8f431517abb5dc4.png?auto=format&fit=max&w=850 1x, https://docs.dd-static.net/images/mobile_app_testing/mobile_app_results_new.53322b68c5569a5ac8f431517abb5dc4.png?auto=format&fit=max&w=850&dpr=2 2x"

 alt="The Mobile App Test Details page" /%}

 Test runs appear in a test details page after a Synthetic mobile app test executes.
-Sample results correlate to the latest passed and failed test executions over a time interval and in a specific number of locations and devices.
+Test results correlate to the latest passed and failed test executions over a time interval and in a specific number of locations and devices.

-## Test history{% #test-history %}
+## Test activity{% #test-activity %}

 {% image

-source="https://docs.dd-static.net/images/mobile_app_testing/history.cf500d502baf663bdcf60c21a97b3fe9.png?auto=format&fit=max&w=850 1x, https://docs.dd-static.net/images/mobile_app_testing/history.cf500d502baf663bdcf60c21a97b3fe9.png?auto=format&fit=max&w=850&dpr=2 2x"
+source="https://docs.dd-static.net/images/mobile_app_testing/mobile_activity_global_uptime.8f3d982571ea7f448dd8247361b3c727.png?auto=format&fit=max&w=850 1x, https://docs.dd-static.net/images/mobile_app_testing/mobile_activity_global_uptime.8f3d982571ea7f448dd8247361b3c727.png?auto=format&fit=max&w=850&dpr=2 2x"

-## Sample results{% #sample-results %}
+## Test results{% #test-results %}

-In the **Sample Runs** section, you can examine the latest failed test runs and compare them to recent successful test runs.
+On the **Test Results** tab, you can examine the latest failed test runs and compare them to recent successful test runs.
+Mobile app test runs include components such as screenshots to help troubleshoot your test failure.

 {% dl %}